matoous/dzxcz/content/books/high_output_management.md

 - mission-oriented meetings
   - held ad-hoc to address specific issues
   - the objective of the meeting must be clear
-  - keep the meetings reasonable sized, decision-making is not a specator sport
+  - keep the meetings reasonable sized, decision-making is not a spectator sport
   - meeting should have a driver
-    - responsible for preparing the meeting, keeping discipline during the meeting, and summarizing it afterwards
+    - responsible for preparing the meeting, keeping discipline during the meeting, and summarising it afterwards
   - shouldn't consist more than 20% of the meetings, in smoothly running organisation all issues would be addressed before they arise in process oriented meetings